 Custom control accounts can be useful additions to your chart of accounts.
 A control account in Manager is a top-level, balance sheet account containing subsidiary ledgers or subaccounts.
 (The terms are interchangeable).
 Some accounts activated automatically when various tabs are enabled are control accounts.
 Perhaps the most familiar examples are Cash at bank and Cash on hand, the default control accounts for bank and cash accounts.
 Another good example is Accounts receivable, made up of individual customer ledgers.

 A custom control account is one you create yourself to segregate and give visibility to selected subsidiary ledgers that would otherwise be assigned to a built-in control account.
-A custom control account may contain only one type of subsidiary ledger, but all the same possibilities as for built-in control accounts are allowed:
+A custom control account may contain only one type of subsidiary ledger, including:

 Jurgen operates a machine shop with some very expensive, digitally controlled boring and milling machines.
 He wants see the value of these important assets on his balance sheet separately from other fixed assets like workbenches and office furniture.
 So he creates a custom control account called Digital machinery and assigns those fixed assets to it.